 I’ve been trying to make this dip for a while but trying to source fresh Broad Beans is really difficult.
 The possums always win when I try to grow them, and as they are a very seasonal bean so finally I gave in and opted for frozen Broad Beans which are now readily available from most of the larger supermarkets pretty much year round.

-This is one of the more fiddly dips to make, not because the recipe is complex but because of the tedious jobs in removing the outer skins.
+This is one of the more fiddly dips to make, not because the recipe is complex but because of the tedious job in removing the outer skins from the beans themselves.
 The drying time is also much longer than when making Black Bean Dip or Hummus.
-Having said that its well worth the effort.
+Having said that it’s well worth the effort based on taste alone.

 Approximate serving (dry weight): 64 grams

 1 tablespoon Lemon juice

 3 teaspoons Minced garlic (add more or less depending on your taste)

 1/4 teaspoon Sumac

 3 teaspoons Cumin